erlang/otp/erts/doc/guides/match_spec.md

   `erlang:system_flag(trace_control_word, Value)`.
 It is only allowed to use `set_tcw` in the `MatchBody` part when tracing.

+- **`silent`** - Set or read the call trace message mode.

-- **`silent`** - Takes one argument.
-If the argument is `true`, the call trace message mode for the current process is set to silent for this call and all later calls, that is, call trace messages are inhibited even if `{message, true}` is called in the `MatchBody` part for a traced function.
+  With one argument, if the argument is `true`, the call trace message mode for the current process is set to silent for this call and all later calls, that is, call trace messages are inhibited even if `{message, true}` is called in the `MatchBody` part for a traced function.

   This mode can also be activated with flag `silent` to `erlang:trace/3`.